cuducos/PhD/README.md

 ```

-While you are woring you can watch for changes and the files will be generated automatically:
+While you are working you can watch for changes and the files will be generated automatically:

 ```console
 $ python render.py watch
 ```

-There is also a shorcut to clean all the auto-generated files:
+There is also a shortcut to clean all the auto-generated files:

 ```console
 $ make clean